google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Placement: The key difference between rectal and oral thermometers is where they are placed in the body for temperature measurement.

 Rectal Thermometers: These thermometers usually have a short, rounded tip that facilitates easy insertion into the rectum.
-They often have a wider base or flared handle to prevent accidental over-insertion and make them easy to hold.
+They often have a broader base or flared handle to prevent accidental over-insertion and make them easy to hold.

-Rectal Thermometers: These thermometers are often used for infants, young children, and individuals who cannot reliably cooperate for an oral temperature measurement.
+Rectal Thermometers: These are often used for infants, young children, and individuals who cannot reliably cooperate for an oral temperature measurement.
 They are considered the most accurate method for infants under three months old.

 How Do I Take an Oral Temperature?